DSimonne/gwaihir/README.md

 * `source_p9`
 * `pip install .`
 * cite `DOI: 10.5281/zenodo.3257616`
-* If `vtk` does not install (on slurm), you can type : `pip install --trusted-host www.silx.org --find-links http://www.silx.org/pub/wheelhouse vtk`, you may also need to remove the version requirements in `bcdi/setup.py`

 ## 4) Install facet-analyser (Debian 11 only)
 * Send a thank you email to Fred Picca =D